 Don’t see your town on the list?
-Ask your local museum to host MOCS!
+Ask your local museum or facility to host MOCS!
 Shoot us an email for help.

-Visit SIP’s website for information on location and events.
-See you there!
+Visit SIP’s website for information on this interesting initiative!

 MOCS @ Flanders Gallery: March 1 – March 30, 2013.